TriHealth offers two pharmacy residency programs:

 Residency Program Information

-The Postgraduate Year One (PGY1) Pharmacy Residency Programs are conducted at either Good Samaritan Hospital in Cincinnati, Ohio, or Bethesda North Hospital in Montgomery, Ohio.
-They are in pre-candidate status for accreditation by the American Society of Health-System Pharmacists (ASHP).
+The Postgraduate Year One (PGY1) Pharmacy Residency Programs are conducted at either Good Samaritan TriHealth Hospital in Cincinnati, Ohio, or Bethesda North TriHealth Hospital in Montgomery, Ohio.
+The program at Good Samaritan is fully accredited by the American Society of Health-System Pharmacists (ASHP).
 The Bethesda North program is in candidate accreditation status with ASHP and anticipates an accreditation survey to occur early in 2018.

 - Duration: 12 months

 - Number of positions: 2 at each site

 - Program Start date: July 1 of each year

 Resident activities include, but are not limited to:

 - In-services & Journal Clubs

 - Precepting pharmacy students

 - Participation on P&T and other committees

 Preparation of a manuscript for the major research project suitable for publication is required for completion of the residency program.